thingshappening-com/thingshappening-com.github.io/src/pages/chattanooga/guides/nearby-waterfalls.md

   <div class="pb-2 text-2xl">
     <h2><span class="color-pink">11.</span>&nbsp;&nbsp;Twin Falls</h2>
     <div>
-      Twin Falls, located within Rock Island State Park at 82 Beach Road, Rock Island, TN 38581, is a striking 80-foot waterfall that cascades from the side of a limestone gorge.
-The falls were created by accident due to the damming of the Caney Fork River, which caused water from the Collins River to flow through underground channels and emerge from the gorge walls​​.
+      Twin Falls: Twin Falls, located inside Rock Island State Park at 82 Beach Road, Rock Island TN 38581 is an impressive eighty-foot waterfall that plunges through the bluffs of a limestone gorge.
+The falls were created accidentally when the Caney Fork River was dammed by the Great Falls Dam, causing water from the Collins River to flow underground and escape behind gorge walls.
     </div>
     <br>
     <div>
-      The surrounding geology includes rugged limestone and sandstone cliffs characteristic of the Cumberland Plateau.
-The area is rich in biodiversity, with lush greenery and a variety of plant species thriving around the falls​​.
+      Rugged limestone and sandstone cliffs typical of the Cumberland Plateau surround the area.
+The place is abounding with natural biodiversity hence this becomes lush and green with plants around the falls.
     </div>
     <br>
     <div>
-      The hike to Twin Falls is relatively easy, with a short trail from the parking area leading to a viewing platform.
-The trail is well-marked and provides stunning views of the falls and the surrounding landscape.
-Visitors can explore the base of the falls, but should be cautious due to slippery rocks and strong currents​​.
+      The walk to Twin Falls is pretty easy, with a short path off the parking area taking you out onto an observation deck.
+The trail itself is well-maintained with great vantages of the falls and valley below.
+Visitors can go to the bottom of the falls, but should be careful since rocks are very slippery and currents strong.
       <br><br>
-      <div>Swimming is not permitted directly at Twin Falls due to the dangerous currents created by the outflow from the Great Falls Dam.
-However, there are designated swimming areas within Rock Island State Park where visitors can safely enjoy the water​​.</div>
+      <div>Swimming is not allowed at Twin Falls because of the strong currents with the flow out from Great Falls Dam.
+Nonetheless, there are swimming areas available within Rock Island State Park for visitors to safely swim.</div>
     </div>
     <br>
     <div>
-      The best times to visit Twin Falls are during the spring and fall when the weather is mild and the foliage is vibrant.
-Summer can be crowded, especially on weekends, so visiting early in the morning or on weekdays is recommended for a quieter experience​​.
+      Visit Twin Falls in the spring or fall for perfect weather and beautiful greens.
+In addition, summer weekends can be packed, so you may want to go on weekday mornings if solitude is important to you.
     </div>
     <br>
     <div>